 Early Childhood Intern

-Performs direct child care functions and related duties under the supervision of an early childhood teacher and the direct observation of at least an early childhood assistant teacher or early childhood caregiver.
-Early childhood interns must meet one of the options below:
+Performs direct child care functions and related duties under the supervision of an early childhood teacher and the direct observation of at least an early childhood assistant teacher.

 No additional experience necessary.

-This individual may be alone with children ages toddler through school-age, if at least 18 years old, determined eligible by the Criminal History Unit, and has worked at the center for at least 25 hours per week and as specified in the regulations.
+This individual may be alone with toddlers through school-age children, if at least 18 years old, determined eligible by the Criminal History Unit, and has worked at the center for at least 25 hours per week for one month as specified in the regulations.

 Early Childhood Assistant Teacher